Júnior Caiçara

-Uilson de Souza Paula Júnior (born 27 April 1989), commonly known as Júnior Caiçara, is a Brazilian footballer who last played as a full-back for Süper Lig side İstanbul Başakşehir.
+Uilson de Souza Paula Júnior (born 27 April 1989), commonly known as Júnior Caiçara, is a Brazilian footballer who plays as a right-back for Santo André.

 Career

 Santo André and loans

 Caiçara's first professional club is Santo André.
 In 2009, after making his senior debut with their B-team in the previous year's Copa Paulista, he was loaned out to Brazilian team CSA.

 Back to Santo André in May 2009, Júnior Caiçara made his Série A debut on 16 May, starting and being sent off in a 4–2 away win over Coritiba.
 In 2010, he was sent on loan to América-SP, where he featured in four Campeonato Paulista Série A2 matches before being released on 10 February.

 In June 2010, Caiçara goes to Portugal team Gil Vicente again on loan from Santo André.
 He made his debut on 29 August against Trofense in the second Portugal league.
 He helped his team to gain promotion in the Primeira Liga and played with the team in their return in Primeira Liga.